The Ultimate Guide to Recruit Engineers

 While posting on job boards and LinkedIn can pull in some great candidates, a good recruiter will know where to source the best engineering talent.
 You’ll likely have more qualified candidates when you have a larger talent pool.

 Using sourcing tools like Recruiter.com’s AI software can help you find candidates who might not fit the typical mold but will still be great candidates.
-Recruiter.com’s tool doesn’t account for education when sourcing candidates.
+Recruiter.com’stool doesn’t account for education when sourcing candidates.
 Instead, they will look at technical skills, experience, and engineers’ work.
-Using this data, they can find a list of ideal candidates you may never have considered.
+Using this employment data, they can find a list of ideal candidates they may never have considered.

 Even if you’re not currently hiring engineers, you should always look for new additions to your talent pipeline.
 A great engineer might show up, and then you’ll have the right candidate when a new job opens up.